etherOnGitHub/capstone-aetherwave-rm/README.md

 </p>

 **Bio:**
-No burger menus, no layout clutter — the grid intelligently stacks or expands modules as screen real estate changes.
+No complicated menus, no layout clutter — the grid intelligently stacks or expands modules as screen real estate changes.
 It feels equally native on a laptop or a phone synth pad.

 # Testing